Thailand Budget Travel Guide

 Bangkok

-Thailand’s vibrant capital is a fascinating mix of temples, street markets, rooftop bars, and historic neighborhoods.
-Many of the city’s best experiences — such as temples, street food districts, and night markets — are very affordable.
+Thailand’s vibrant capital is a fascinating mix of ancient temples, sprawling street markets, glamorous rooftop bars, and historic neighborhoods.
+While the city offers world-class luxury, many of its best experiences remain incredibly affordable for those on a budget.

 Chiang Mai

-Located in northern Thailand, Chiang Mai is famous for its relaxed atmosphere, ancient temples, mountain scenery, and vibrant night markets.
-It’s also one of the most budget-friendly cities in the country.
+Located in the mountainous highlands of northern Thailand, Chiang Mai is famous for its relaxed atmosphere, ancient temples, and vibrant night markets.
+It has long been a favorite for budget travelers and digital nomads because it remains one of the most cost-effective cities in the entire country.

 Southern Islands

-The tropical islands of southern Thailand attract travelers from all over the world.
-While some islands can be expensive, budget travelers can still find affordable guesthouses and food, especially if they travel outside peak seasons.
+The tropical islands of southern Thailand attract travelers from all over the world with their white sand beaches and turquoise waters.
+While some exclusive resort pockets can be expensive, budget travelers can still find plenty of affordable guesthouses and local eateries.

 Free and Low-Cost Things to Do